-When wafers have cooled, place one wafer into the bottom of each of the 2 8x8-inch dishes that have been lined with parchment paper.
+- When wafers have cooled, remove original piece of parchment paper from bottom of wafer and place one wafer into the bottom of each of the 2 8x8-inch prepared dishes.

-Spread slightly soft ice cream over each of the wafers.
-Place remaining two wafers on top and press down carefully in order to spread ice cream evenly.
+- Spread slightly soft ice cream over each of the wafers.
+Place remaining wafer on top or each dish and press down carefully in order to spread ice cream evenly.

-At this point you can wrap each individually with plastic wrap or dip ice cream edges into sprinkles (such as red, white & blue for a patriotic holiday or red and white for Valentine’s Day) and then wrap in plastic wrap.
+- At this point you can wrap each individually with plastic wrap or dip ice cream edges into sprinkles (such as bright pastel colors for summer or red, white & blue for a patriotic holiday) and then wrap in plastic wrap.
 Store in freezer until ready to eat.

 DON'T MISS A RECIPE!